-No. All the guidance makes clear that the ITE provider is responsible for the DBS check.
+For non-salaried routes of ITT: No. All the guidance makes clear that the ITE provider is responsible for the DBS check.

-'Providers should have regard to the Keeping Children Safe in Education statutory guidance when carrying out their duties to safeguard and promote the welfare of children...This will include obtaining and considering Disclosure and Barring Service (DBS) criminal records checks and children's barred list information.'
-[DfE October 2018, C1.3 Suitability]
+'Providers should have regard to the Keeping children safe in education statutory guidance when carrying out their duties to safeguard and promote the welfare of children.
+They should ensure all trainees have been subject to appropriate pre-selection checks.
+This will include obtaining and considering Disclosure and Barring Service (DBS) criminal records checks and children's barred list information.'
+[DfE September 2022, C1.3 Suitability]